 Travelling By Plane

-Air travel requires much more planning than travelling by car.
-Make sure all your cat’s vaccinations are up to date and you know all the airlines regulations.
+Air travel requires much more planning than traveling by car.
+Make sure all your cat’s vaccinations are up to date and you know all the airline's regulations.

 Preparing for take-off

 If you’re taking your cat on a plane, make sure you’re fully prepared.
 Many necessities for air travel can be addressed long before you leave the ground, and you should get these preparations underway seven to eight months prior to travel.

 Contact your vet well in advance, as the country you are going to may need specific vaccinations or certificates.

 Here are some tips to ensure you and your cat get to your destination safely:

 - When you book your ticket, make sure the airline knows you want to bring a pet and ask for their advice.

 - Familiarize yourself with airline regulations; for example, if your cat needs to be put in a secure, airline-approved crate.